The best gaming PC in 2026: TechRadar's top tested picks for all budgets and games

 Next-gen consoles are also an all-in-one package with the console and at least one controller in the same purchase.
 The best prebuilt gaming PC, however, often requires a tower PC, monitor, keyboard, and mouse - most of which all have to be purchased separately.
 The cost for PC gaming accessories only goes up when you want to get things like the best gaming keyboard, best gaming mouse, and best PC gaming headsets.

-Both next-gen consoles and gaming PCs have been affected by component shortages, making it difficult to find consoles as well as newer PC gaming parts.
+Both next-gen consoles and gaming PCs have been affected by tariffs and component shortages, making it difficult to find consoles as well as newer PC gaming parts.
 If you can get these items for retail price it won’t be as much of an investment, but it has become increasingly difficult to find reasonable prices amongst scalpers.
 Stock often sells out fast as well, making it hard to get your hands on either technology.

 So, is a gaming PC better than a next-gen console?
 Not necessarily, especially if you don’t have the room to devote to all the aspects of a PC gaming rig.
 However, the best gaming PC will run on-par with the newest next-gen consoles so it’s ultimately about the gaming experience you’re looking for - choosing between a next-gen console or gaming PC is a win either way.